A Simple Favor (film): Sequel

-In May 2022, a sequel was announced, with Feig returning to direct the film, and Kendrick and Lively set to reprise their roles.
-Lionsgate will co-produce the film with Amazon MGM Studios.
+In May 2022, a sequel was announced, with Feig returning to direct the film, and Kendrick and Lively reprising their roles.
+Lionsgate co-produced the film with Amazon MGM Studios.
 In March 2024, Amazon officially greenlit the sequel, with Golding, Rannells, Salahuddin, Satine, Ho and McCormack also reprising their roles.
 The sequel, Another Simple Favor, premiered at the South by Southwest Festival on March 7, 2025, and was released on Amazon Prime Video on May 1.